lizadaly/nanogenmo2015/README.md

 a 1962 television special co-produced by CBS and MIT.
 The entire hour-long special can be <a href="http://video.mit.edu/watch/the-thinking-machine-1961-mit-centennial-film-6712/">viewed at MIT</a>.

+I came upon the work the day before NaNoGenMo started (!) while taking Mark Sample's EdX course on <a href="https://www.edx.org/course/electronic-literature-davidsonx-d004x">Electronic Literature</a>, where it's mentioned in a lecture.
+Hooray!

 Research
 --------------